jgm/cheapskate/README.markdown

 # Cheapskate

+*Note: This library is unmaintained (by me anyway).
+I recommend using cmark.*

 This is an experimental Markdown processor in pure Haskell.
 (A cheapskate is always in search of the best markdown.)
 It aims to process Markdown efficiently and in the most forgiving possible way.
 It is about seven times faster than